Skip to main content

 Booth Lake

-The lake's low TSI puts it in oligotrophic territory — the cleanest of the four trophic classes, but also the most vulnerable to nutrient-driven shifts.
+The lake sits in the mesotrophic zone — the band where most well-managed Wisconsin lakes fall.
 The lake bottoms out at 24 ft — a moderate depth that supports a warm-water fishery without the year-round cold refuge a deeper basin provides.
 The lake's 118 acres and partial shoreline records put it in the mid-range bucket — large enough for varied use, small enough that watershed inputs reach the whole basin.
-Within Walworth County's 34 graded waters, Booth Lake sits at rank 4, near the top of the local distribution.
+Among the 35 graded lakes in Walworth County, Booth Lake sits at rank 11, above the county median.

 Booth Lake carries an invasive watermilfoil record — boat-launch decontamination and shoreline care matter more here than at uninfested lakes.
 Bass fishing is part of the appeal: the species list runs to 2, anchored by largemouth and/or smallmouth bass.
 The grade is based on limited monitoring — fewer than three independent measurement years contribute, so future updates may shift the letter.